Findlay Digital Academy

 9190 County Road 9, Findlay

 “Eagles learn to soar” at this K-12 educational institution that features an elementary and middle school building and a state-of-the-art high school building.
-LB is home to some of the best athletes in the area, including NBA basketball player Aaron Craft, who was valedictorian of his class.
-LB is also dedicated to academics, a with a highly motivated by staff and community, ready to provide a quality education for its students.
-The district is currently ranked Excellent by the State of Ohio.
+LB is home to some of the best athletes in the area, including former Ohio State and current NBA basketball player Aaron Craft, who was valedictorian of his class.
+LB is also dedicated to academics with a highly motivated staff and community, ready to provide a quality education for its students.
+The district is currently ranked “Excellent” by the State of Ohio.

 McComb Local Schools